ScanuNicco/RagTab/README.md

 	}
  ]
 ```
-5) Finally, you need to set SEARCH_ENGINE in config.js.
+5) Finally, you'll need to set SEARCH_ENGINE in config.js.
 Computers start counting at 0, not 1, so in my example I set SEARCH_ENGINE to 3 for Craigslist.